7 Common Mistakes in Architecture Diagrams

 Where do all these resources live?

-Including one or two levels of composition (though not to the point of showing too many concerns, see #3) provides both organization and important contextual information to those who are new to your architecture:
+Including one or two levels of composition (though not to the point of showing too many concerns, see #3) provides both organization and essential contextual information to those who are new to your architecture:

 #7 Missing accompanying explainer text